 The People’s Network History

 TPN was a first of its kind in network marketing.
 Selling satellites and services, they also had their own televised program in which they also sold self-help tapes and books.

-The system was a hit and those who joined were happy to do so just to gain the help that Jeff and Eric offered.
+The company was a hit and those who joined were happy to do so just to gain the help that Jeff and Eric offered.
 The help TPN provided network marketers was immense.

 Some Cool Facts

 As I was researching this post, I ran across some cool facts about The People’s Network and the personalities involved with it.

-When polls were taken about top MLM trainers, The People’s Network founder, Eric Worre comes in the top 5 along with Todd Falcone, John Maxwell, Randy Gage and Tim Sales.
+When polls were taken about top MLM Trainers, The People’s Network founder, Eric Worre comes in the top 5 along with Todd Falcone, John Maxwell, Randy Gage, and Tim Sales.

 Eric Worre has built organizations that had over 500,000 distributors in 60+ countries.